Understanding what’s really happening when a woman feels ‘creeped out’ will help you understand what you can — and can’t — do to remedy the situation.

-That’s because most men in our society have internalized some of women’s fear of them, some of the (incorrect!) beliefs our culture has about men being dangerous.
+That’s because most men in our society have internalized some of the women’s fear of them, some of the (incorrect!) beliefs our culture has about men being dangerous.
 Personally, I believe this fear to be massively unfounded, and I think the majority of men reading this would agree with me.
-Nevertheless, most men in our society have vicious internal dialogue, beliefs that cause profound shame in and around their manhood.
+Nevertheless, most men in our society have a vicious internal dialogue, beliefs that cause profound shame in and around their manhood.

 Similarly, most women in our society have been taught to be terrified of men.
 Many women have had very traumatic experiences with men, which compounds that fear and creates a nexus of trauma, fear, and avoidance, which is terribly painful for the woman to experience.